EsraaSarhan/Classic-Arcade-Game/README.md

 	**The goal of the game is navigate the player over the field to cross the streets fields with bugs as player's enemies.

 ## How To Play:
+	**download the folder from https://github.com/EsraaSarhan/Classic-Arcade-Game and open index.html in browser).

 	**The object of the game is simple, you must direct the hero character across the grey brick road, full of enemy bugs, towards the water without getting hit.

 ## Your Scores: